poflankov/cypress-documentation/content/guides/getting-started/component-framework-configuration.md

 Also, you need to tell Cypress where to find your component tests.
-While it's possible to mount components in the `pages` directory, generally you will want to be more granular with your component tests - full page tests are best implemented with Cypress e2e runner.
+While it's possible to mount components in the `pages` directory, generally you will want to be more granular with your component tests - full page tests are best suited using the End-to-End option in the Cypress App.

 The following example configuration assumes that all the test files are somewhere in the `components` folder, and end with the `.spec.js` extension.